vala-lang/vala-docs/docs/tutorials/programming-language/main/06-00-libraries/06-03-binding-libraries-with-vapi-files.md

 definitions from all Vala source files.
 For a library written in C, the VAPI file gets more complicated, particular if the naming conventions of the library do not follow the GLib convention.
-The VAPI file will in this case contain many annotations describing how the standardised Vala interface mangles onto the C version.
+The VAPI file will in this case contain many annotations describing how the standardized Vala interface mangles onto the C version.

 This process of creating this generally amounts to three steps,

--   Running *vala-gen-introspect* to extract metadata from the C library.
+-   Running `vala-gen-introspect` to extract metadata from the C library.
--   Adding extra metadata to standardise the interface or make various other changes.
+-   Adding extra metadata to standardize the interface or make various other changes.
--   Generating a VAPI file from the above sources using *vapigen*.
+-   Generating a VAPI file from the above sources using `vapigen`.

 Specific instructions on how to generate bindings are in the [Vala Bindings Tutorial](../../../../developer-guides/bindings).